Our Team

 Gabriele, Finance Manager

-Gabriele is the bookkeeper and manages the payroll for IPCC.
+Gabriele is the Finance Manager as well as the Health and Safety Designate for IPCC.
 She has a diploma in Wood Technology, Industrial Engineering and Manufacturing as well a master diploma in Wood craft, Industrial wood processing and Restoration.
 After immigrating to Canada, she also worked in Office management/Bookkeeping for various non-profit organizations including an artist-run centre, a nursery school, a church and a drop-in centre.
 Loving nature and the outdoors she feels privileged to be a team member of IPCC.

 Dana, Program Coordinator’s Assistant